 GEZE expert training prepares installers for the installation, testing and maintenance of window technology applications, and it provides a description of all the necessary steps in the form of a checklist.

 We also provide technical advice on installation, fitting and implementability in line with plans.

 GEZE offers installation plans, wiring diagrams, WinCalc for calculating window drives, cable plans, etc.

 Safety through maintenance

-The client or operator shall independently ensure servicing, maintenance and inspection.
-He is obliged to take all necessary safety precautions to avert hazards endangering people and property in the building.
-Through regular maintenance, he significantly reduces the real risk of damage, and his risk of liability in the event of damage (see also safety obligation, German Civil Code [BGB], Section 823).
+The client and/or operator is independently responsible for servicing, maintenance and inspection.
+He is obliged to take all necessary safety precautions to avert any hazards which may endanger people and property in the building.
+Through regular maintenance, he significantly reduces the actual risk of damage as well as his liability risk in the event of damage (see also safety obligation, German Civil Code [BGB], Section 823).

 GEZE ventilation drives must be serviced by a competent specialist firm, taking into account the particular operating conditions but at least annually.